Language selection

 PGMs have strong catalytic properties – meaning they can accelerate or trigger a chemical process without themselves being permanently changed or consumed.
 Manufacturing of catalytic converters for use in exhaust systems in internal combustion vehicles is the largest use of these metals.

-Industrial uses of platinum include chemicals, glass, electronics, medical and biomedical, petroleum refining, and jewelry.
+Industrial uses of platinum include chemicals, glass, electronics, medical and biomedical, petroleum refining, and jewellery.
 The end uses of palladium are predominately industrial uses such as chemicals, electronics and dental.

 Rhodium is added to three-way (platinum-palladium-rhodium) catalysts for light-duty gasoline vehicles to reduce emissions of nitrogen oxides (NOx).